hariswb/hariswb.github.io/content/resume.md

 - Making product photography with dramatic lights on to enhance the presence of their unique builds.

 ### Tech Skills
-Javascript, React, D3, Vue, Python, Pandas
+Javascript, React, D3, Vue, Python